aneasystone/github-trending/README.md

 ## Unknown

+* 【2023-04-15】[kyrolabs / awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎Awesome list of tools and project around the awesome LangChain framework
+* 【2023-04-15】[SiaExplains / visa-sponsorship-companies](https://github.com/SiaExplains/visa-sponsorship-companies) - The aim of this repo is making an updated list of all companies around the world that offer visa sponsorship perk.
+* 【2023-04-15】[OffcierCia / non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
+The repository is intended for bored professionals only.
+PRs are welcome!
 * 【2023-04-14】[imaurer / awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) - Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.
 * 【2023-04-14】[VainF / Awesome-Anything](https://github.com/VainF/Awesome-Anything) - AI methods for Anything: AnyObject, AnyGeneration, AnyModel, AnyTask
 * 【2023-04-14】[education / PR-TalentLandMX](https://github.com/education/PR-TalentLandMX) - Participa para ganar swag especial dentro de Talend Land 2023